MTtankkeo/flutter_infinite_scroll_pagination/DESCRIPTION.md

    - `_InfiniteScrollPaginationRenderBox` measures and lays out the scrollable child (`ListView` or `GridView`) along with the loading indicator.
    - It respects the parent’s constraints by clamping the total height:
      ```dart
+     // Perform layout for measuring an intrinsic size of the children.
+     body.layout(constraints, parentUsesSize: true);

      size = Size(body.size.width, totalHeight.clamp(0.0, constraints.maxHeight));
      ```
      This means the child never expands beyond the available viewport, regardless of `shrinkWrap`.